fbpx

 Shape of implant

 Round – These implants are shaped similar to half a sphere and are flat on the back to sit on the chest wall and rounded on the front.
 They have differing degrees of projection depending on which implant is chosen.
-In general terms they give more projection in the upper pole and therefore more wow factor.
+In general terms they give more projection in the upper pole.

-Anatomical (teardrop) – These implants more accurately reflect the normal shape of the breast.
+Anatomical (teardrop) – These implants more accurately reflect the shape of the breast.
 They are used much more commonly in breast reconstruction but also have indications for use in breast augmentation.
-Generally speaking they have a less prominent upper pole and a more natural shape.
-They are most commonly used in thin patients with minimal tissue coverage and in those patients who want a more natural look.
+Generally speaking they have a less prominent upper pole.
+They are most commonly used in patients with minimal tissue coverage.

 Summary

 Confused??
 Don’t sweat it too much.
-That’s why you see professionals like us at Horizon Plastic Surgery who have had many years of surgical training and are registered with the Australian Society of Plastic Surgeons.
-Whilst the information above can be confronting and confusing it is usually quite clear to your surgeon what will give you the best result.
+That’s why we recommend you consult with qualified practitioners who have had surgical training and are registered with the Australian Society of Plastic Surgeons.
 So whilst we encourage you to make your own decisions please try and keep an open mind when you see your surgeon as this is generic advice only.
-Your surgeon will usually be able to point you down the correct path with minimal concern on your part.

 Also please remember that for a lot of women having breast augmentation the subtle changes that I have discussed above can sometimes be very minimal.